Decorist is a powerful WooCommerce theme with a unique design and a versatile product search.

 Sometimes altering and editing sample content may go wrong.
 If you need a fresh start you can reset your WordPress installation using any popular reset Plugin.
 Beware: this will erase all data you have and not just the sample content.

 This plugin requires a PHP version of at least 5.3.x, but we recommend version 5.6.x or better yet 7.x.
 Please contact your hosting company and ask them to update the PHP version for your site.

 Customizing Your Theme

-All theme customization is done via WordPress’s built in customizer.
+All theme’s customizations and settings can be done via WordPress’ built-in Customizer.
 If you haven’t used it or want to learn more about it, please read this article.

 Go to Appearance > Customize and you will see this

 TIP: any changes you make in the tabs below will be previewed live on the site which appears in right side of the screen, however to save these changes you need to click the Save & Publish button on the top of the bar, if you have made a change but see the button grayed out (for example changed the font size of a heading), move the cursor outside the input box, for example, to the next input box, then the button should be clickable again.